§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 constructed on state water bottoms pursuant to the grant of a right-of-way by the secretary

-of the Department of Energy and Natural Resources or the issuance of a lease by the State
+of the Department of Conservation and Energy or the issuance of a lease by the State Mineral

 (a)(i) The owner or operator of a pipeline, well, or associated structure constructed